Membranous Nephropathy (MN) Samples

 Bay Biosciences provides high-quality biopsy tissue samples, formalin fixed paraffin embedded (FFPE) tissue blocks, with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids, from patients diagnosed with membranous nephropathy (MN).

-Fresh frozen tissue and matched biofluid samples were, collected from unique patients diagnosed with membranous nephropathy (MN).
+Furthermore, fresh frozen tissue and matched biofluid samples were, collected from unique patients diagnosed with membranous nephropathy (MN).
+Bio-samples are provided to a valued pharmaceutical customer for research, discovery, and drug development.

 Membranous Nephropathy (MN) Overview